 As bid-ask spreads and market impact cannot be calculated definitively ex-ante, the overall cost of liquidity to be incorporated in anti-dilution LMTs is expected to be estimated on a best-effort basis.
-Under normal market conditions, the cost of liquidity could usually be estimated with a high level of confidence.
-Under stressed market conditions, transaction costs may
+Under normal market conditions, the cost of liquidity could usually be estimated with a higher level of confidence.
+Under stressed market conditions, transaction costs may become more unpredictable and econometric models may not be fit for purpose.
+In such cases, it would be appropriate for responsible entities to rely on expert judgement to account for uncertainty based on available information.